eTraveler04/eTraveler04/README.md

 # 🛠️ Current Projects

-## 📱 DailyQuote – Mobile App
+## 📱 Pause – Mobile App
-A minimalist app for storing, organizing, and revisiting your favorite quotes.
-Built with Swift, focused on intuitive UX and personal inspiration.
+A minimalist app that helps you create physical barrier between you and distractions from your phone.

 ## 🏎️ Chrono Race 3000 – Telemetry System
 A telemetry and dashboard system for a race car.
 Tracks live racing data for performance analysis and optimization.
 Uses IoT, TypeScript, and real-time data visualization.